tobiste/Bulk_to_therin/README.md

 # Helper functions to handle THERIAK DOMINO files

-## Therin Generator
-Calculates the molar units given a bulk compositions (wt. %) and generates the THERIN input for Theriak-Domino
+- *Therin Generator*: Calculates the molar units given a bulk compositions (wt. %) and generates the THERIN input for Theriak-Domino

-## GUZZLER table filter
-Extracts minerals from the GUZZLER reaction table
+- *GUZZLER table filter*: Extracts minerals from the GUZZLER reaction table

 ## Run in browser:
 https://tobiste.shinyapps.io/Bulk_to_therin/